garethpbk/apollo-rest-example/article.md

 6. `graphql-anywhere`

-   \*allows GraphQL queries to be run anywhere, without a server or schema
+   \*allows GraphQL operations to be run anywhere, without a server or schema

 7. `graphql.macro`